neo4j-field/neo4j-terraform-deployment/README.md

 ### Notes
 - Add Terraform to your $PATH to make it easier for you to call upon its powers
-- If you're using Windows, ensure all scripts (.sh) created (or checkout from Github) are in Unix format, otherwise it might not executed correctly on created VM.
+- If you're using Windows, ensure all scripts (.sh) created (or checked-out from Github) are in Unix format, otherwise it might not executed correctly on created VM.
 - On downloading assets, if the version you need is not listed in neo4j.com/download-center.
-Copy the download link to the on listed, and replace the version to the one you target
+Try to copy the download link to the on the officially listed version, and replace the version to the one you target

 <br>